-All the rugs in the Weave range are hand woven in India using a technique called flat weave.
+All the rugs in the Weave range are hand woven in India using a techniques called flat weave and loom knotted.
 Flat Weave rugs have been created for generations, using skills handed down through artisan families.

 Hand woven, flat weave rugs are beautiful in their individuality and longevity.
+Loom Knotted rugs, again are a traditional technique, were the yarn is looped and knotted individually, these can then be finished by cutting the loops to create a pile or left for a more textured look.
 Weave rugs are not machine made.

 We recommend a non slip underlay should always be placed under rugs.
 It will stop the rug slipping, create more depth underfoot and lessen wear on the rug.
 It also prevents the risk of dye transfer to the undersurface and helps protect timber flooring.